 -

-More engaged employees: Even if someone is not considering a job change, according to a recent Gallup poll, only 32% of U.S. employees are engaged.
+More engaged employees: Only 31% of U.S. employees are engaged—the lowest it’s been in a decade, according to a late 2024 Gallup poll.
 With a commitment to professional development and evidence of upward job mobility in the workforce, HCM can help create more productive and engaged employees.

 -